Native Title Act 1993: Amendments

 ANTaR (Australians for Native Title and Reconciliation) helped to coordinate a response to the amendments; native title rights became the focus of a national campaign by ANTaR in 1997–8, with a central project called the Sea of Hands.
 In Parliament, the legislation was opposed by the Australian Labor Party and the Australian Democrats.
-Additionally, the United Nations Committee on the Elimination of Racial Discrimination expressed concern that amendments may breach Australia's obligation under the Convention on the Elimination of Racial Discrimination (CERD) as they appeared to significantly "extinguish or impair the exercise of indigenous title rights and interests".
+Additionally, the United Nations Committee on the Elimination of Racial Discrimination expressed concern that the amendments might breach Australia's obligation under the Convention on the Elimination of Racial Discrimination (CERD) as they appeared to significantly "extinguish or impair the exercise of indigenous title rights and interests".
 Additionally the committee noted that the lack of Indigenous participation in the creation of the amendments and re-affirmed their recommendation that "no decisions directly relating to [indigenous peoples] rights and interests are [to be] taken without their informed consent".

 The final legislation was amended to gain the support of Independent Senator Brian Harradine, whose vote was required for the bill to pass.

-In 2007 the Howard Government passed the Native Title Amendment Act 2007, and the Native Title Amendment (Technical Amendments) Act 2007, a package of coordinated measures and technical amendments to improve the performance of the native title system.
+In 2007, the Howard government passed the Native Title Amendment Act 2007, and the Native Title Amendment (Technical Amendments) Act 2007, a package of coordinated measures and technical amendments to improve the performance of the native title system.
 These are aimed at making the native title process more efficient and to speed up the determination of whether native title exists on the 580 claims that had been registered but not yet determined.

-The Native Title Act 1993 was further amended by the Rudd Government by the Native Title Amendment Act 2009.
+The Native Title Act 1993 was further amended by the Rudd government by the Native Title Amendment Act 2009.
 It allows the Federal Court to determine who may mediate a claim, whether that be the court itself, the Native Title Tribunal, or otherwise.

 The Act continues to be reviewed and amended.
 A major review of the Act by the Australian Law Reform Commission in 2015 made 30 recommendations to reform it.
 It did not suggest altering the fundamental framework and model of native title and the claims process, but recommended a "refocus on the core elements of native title law to facilitate an effective determination process".
 As of June 2020 it has had six amendments since 2015.

 Legacy

 The High Court in Western Australia v Commonwealth (1995) upheld the Native Title Act and struck down a conflicting Western Australia statute.

+In 1999, the High Court cited the Native Title Act when it ruled in favour of Aborginal Australians' right to hunt according to traditional methods, even in cases where the animal is protected by law.
+The case was Yanner v Eaton.